-The appeal of aftermarket batteries made by other manufacturers is that they often offer much better value.
+If the original GoPro battery is the safest option, the appeal of aftermarket batteries made by other manufacturers is that they often offer much better value.
 You can often get two or even three aftermarket batteries for the price of a single manufacturer-branded one.
 And in many cases, they’re just as good.

 There are some special considerations with using aftermarket batteries in the HERO8 Black, though.
 And those are whether all of the camera’s shooting features remain available, whether you get the popup warning message, and whether they work with the HERO8 Black’s battery health indicator.

 So I’ve bought and tried several aftermarket batteries that come up in searches for batteries for the HERO8 Black.
 Some of these are explicitly marketed for the HERO8 Black; some only mention the older camera models.

 To cut to the chase, I’ve yet to come across an aftermarket battery for the HERO8 Black that doesn’t prompt the warning popup as well as working with the HERO8 Black’s battery health detection.
 But I’ve successfully used the HERO8 Black’s high-end modes (e.g., TimeWarp, Hypersmooth Boost, Live Boost, 4K60 high-bitrate) with these batteries without running into any performance issues.

 There is one other thing worth knowing when looking at aftermarket batteries for GoPro batteries.
 Just because they work now doesn’t mean they will always work.
 A few years ago, GoPro quietly put out a firmware update for the HERO5 Black that disabled aftermarket batteries in the camera.
 It wasn’t broadcast or even mentioned in the firmware release notes.
 But it shows that GoPro has that capability and has demonstrated a willingness to use it.

 Wasabi Power HERO8 Battery